Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Introduction

 Recently, with the growing interest in satellite communications, satellite-terrestrial integrated networks (STINs) gain significant attention.
 One promising scenario of operating STINs is using satellites to serve alienated users left outside of a terrestrial coverage region \cite{park:arxiv:23}.
-In such a scenario, assuming full frequency reuse (FFR) for aggressive spectrum reuse \cite{Vazquez:wcom:16}, the interference stemming from a satellite is mainly considered as a significant factor to deteriorate the spectral efficiency of STINs \cite{yin:twc:23}.
-To handle this interference, one may be tempted to apply the widely used coordinated precoding approaches from previous researches that require sharing CSIT between a satellite and a terrestrial BS.
+In such a scenario, assuming full spectrum sharing between a satellite and a terrestrial BS as considered in international telecommunication union (ITU) world radiocommunication conferences (WRC) 27 and \cite{Vazquez:wcom:16}, the interference stemming from a satellite is considered as a significant factor to deteriorate the sum spectral efficiency of STINs \cite{yin:twc:23, lee:tvt:24}.
+To handle this interference, one might be tempted to apply the widely used coordinated precoding approaches from previous researches, requiring to share CSIT between a satellite and a terrestrial BS.
 Nonetheless, CSIT sharing between a satellite and a terrestrial BS is difficult.
 Unlike terrestrial BSs connected via wireline transport network of X2, satellites require extra wireless resources for connecting to a terrestrial gateway \cite{yin:twc:23}.
-For this reason, sharing CSIT in STINs causes significant overheads, which hinders to use the coordinated precoding methods.
+For this reason, sharing CSIT in STINs causes significant overheads, which hinders the use of the conventional coordinated precoding methods.
 Accordingly, a desirable way to address the interference in STINs is using a distributed precoding method, where each of satellite and terrestrial BS determines their precoders individually while not sharing CSIT.
 Motivated by this, we propose a novel distributed precoding method for efficiently managing the interference in STINs.